Note. The Linked Outlook folders feature is currently deprecated.

 If you want your drafts to be available to other people in your Shared Email Templates team, you have to grant access to the created Outlook folder to your teammates.

-- In Outlook, under the Home tab, click the New Email button.
-Fill all the fields you want to save in your template and click the Exit button in the top-right corner of the window.
+In Outlook, under the Home tab, click the New Email button.
+Fill all the fields you want to save in your template and click the Close button in the top-right corner of the window.
 In the dialog box, click Yes:

 Step 2: Connect Outlook folder to Shared Email Templates